The pilot programme, held in Finnish, aimed to help SMEs build new business from data. Fair data sharing is seen as a new competitive advantage.

 Why is the programme being organised?

-The goal of the programme is to test the IHAN project’s tools, materials and lessons learned together with SMEs.
-During the programme, we help Finnish SMEs create services that comply with the principles of the fair data economy.
+The goal of the programme was to test the IHAN project’s tools, materials and lessons learned together with SMEs.
+During the programme, we helped Finnish SMEs create services that comply with the principles of the fair data economy.
 In these services, data sharing that is based on trust and the individual’s consent is considered a competitive advantage.

-The training materials developed during the business programme will be made publicly available for further development and general use.
+The training materials developed during the business programme will be made publicly available for further development and general use during spring 2021.
 Our goal is that as the concept evolves as many parties as possible can either make good use of the lessons learned or teach others.

-Note: The original application period for the business programme has been extended due to the coronavirus pandemic and the changed operating environment.
+Note: The original application period for the business programme was extended due to the coronavirus pandemic and the changed operating environment.